 Hover over each petal to learn more about each TXPOP Practice Model value.

-The TXPOP Practice Model is grounded in the nine Core Components listed below.
-The Core Components aren’t listed in a sequential order—components may occur at different times depending on the case and some happen simultaneously.
+The TXPOP Practice Model is grounded in the four Strategies listed below.
+The Strategies aren’t listed in a sequential order—strategies may occur at different times depending on the case and some happen simultaneously.

 Chat Box is used to facilitate a balanced discussion with any stakeholder while also gathering information.
 It is most often used by the case manager in their conversations with parents and in their monthly contacts with caregivers.
 The tool is grounded in three questions that focus on worries, strengths, and what needs to happen.